garrettburt/garrettburt.github.io/_posts/2018-08-17-predictingLoans.md

 require(leaps)
 ###################################
 ```

+The next step in preparing the data was to eliminate variables that would not be useful as predictors.
+Due to the fact that we are lacking in the domain understanding of this data, there were only a few variables that we were able to eliminate non-statistically that would not be useful as predictors.
+These variables were 'loanID','totalPaid', and 'employment'.
+LoanID is obviously not important in prediction.
+TotalPaid is the amount of money that was paid on a loan, and thus is not able to be determined until after a loan is issued.
+Employment is the job title for the potential customer, and has 21,401 levels.
+This variable is too broad and will not be able to prove useful as a predictor.
+In order to trim down the number of variables to the variables that would be the most efficient in predictions, we built a version 1 model with all of the variables.
+In this model we conducted the Wald test at an $\alpha = 0.05$ level on whether the coefficients for each of the variables was equal to 0, or in other words whether or not there was a relationship.
+We decided to keep the variables that have a significant relationship.
 ```r
 # Create Response Variable
 loans <- subset(loans,!(loans$status %in% c('Current', 'In Grace Period', 'Late (31-120 days)', 'Late (16-30 days)', '')))